antoinejeanrenaud/RiskPipelineProject/README.md

 ### 2. Run the VaR script

-Select confidence level wanted for the VaR (0.95, 0.99) Select the number of days looking forward for the VaR using T as variable Select the lookbback period that is set by default to 365 days
+Select confidence level wanted for the VaR (0.95, 0.99) Select the number of days looking forward for the VaR using T as variable set by default to 1 Select the lookbback period that is set by default to 365 days

 ```